 Only those superior beans will be sold under the name Doi Chaang Coffee Company, while the other 35% of production, comprising of various sized and broken beans, will be sold directly by the Thai farmers, for their sole benefit, to international coffee buyers.

-You will receive 80 grams of these roasted beans for £5.00 this will allow you to make 20 cups of coffee.
+You will receive 80 grams of these roasted beans for £5.00 this will allow you to make 16 cups of coffee.
 Five grams per cup, the quantity of coffee used will be quite personal so these are guidelines only.
-This works out at twenty-five pence per cup.
+This works out at thirty-one pence per cup.